cultivate-hfc/forecasts-api-docs/source/includes/_consensus_history.md

 Prior to question/answer resolution, the most recent (as determined by `consensus_at`) record can be considered the current consensus for that answer.

-During the pre-RCT phase of HFC, you should use `https://www.gjopen.com` as the domain for this API.
-Once the RCT begins, this forecast stream will be provided on the domain `https://control.hfc-staging.com`.
+This forecast stream will be provided on the `control` subdomain domain (e.g. `https://control.hfc-staging.com`), not on your assigned subdomain.

 > Request: